monoteba/unity-visual-scripting/basics/09-placing-keys-in-locks/09-placing-keys-in-locks.md

 The *Lock* also *receives* a custom event, `OnUnlock`, which will be *triggered* by the *Player*.
 This flow will then receive the *Key* and set its position to the same as the *Lock* and disable the collider on the *Key* to prevent further interaction with it.

+Notice that we are using a **Flow** variable in the custom event flow.
+A **Flow** variable is a temporary variable that can only be accessed from the current flow.
+The variable must have been **Set** before it can be read using **Get Variable**.
+The main reason for using it here, is to prevent dragging long connections across the flow, which could become difficult to understand.

 [![Lock Graph](./lock-graph.png)](./lock-graph.png)

 ## The Player